creme332/rowmerge/docs/PROBLEM_STATEMENT.md

 ## Task 2

-Extend the function in Task 1 to add a new parameter:
+Extend the function in Task 1 to **add** a new parameter:

 - The index of the column where clustering will start.

-Create a **new** function that takes as parameter:
+Create a **new** function that takes a **single** parameter and performs row clustering:

 - The tolerance level (1, 2, or 3) for merging rows.
-A tolerance of 1 means that rows must differ by exactly 1 column to be mergeable.
-A tolerance of 2 means that rows must differ by 1 or 2 columns can be merged.
+A tolerance of 1 means that only rows with hamming distance = 1 are mergeable.
+A tolerance of 2 means that rows with hamming distance = 1 or 2 are mergeable.
+A tolerance of 3 means that rows with hamming distance = 1, 2, or 3 are mergeable.

-> [!NOTE]
-> When the tolerance is not equal to 1, you do **not** have to specify a value for the other parameters.

 For example, when tolerance = 2: